 In order to access the Singularity server you need to have an account on Tranquility.
 The account needs to have been created before the time when the current mirror was taken.
 The account state will be the same as it was when the mirror was taken.

-With the new launcher (for both Windows and Mac) it is very easy to connect to Singularity:
+With the EVE launcher (for both Windows and Mac) it is very easy to connect to Singularity:

 Just select "Singularity" in the server drop-down menu and then login with your account.
 Everything else (creating and patching of the client) is done by the launcher.